pdphilip/elasticlens/README.md

 ],
 ```

-### Disabling Base Model Observation
+### Disabling Base-Model Observation

-If you want to disable the automatic observation of the `Base Model`, include the following in your `Index Model`:
+If you want to disable the automatic observation of the `Base-Model`, include the following in your `Index-Model`:

 ```php
 class IndexedUser extends IndexModel